-Line Head - the member of the Executive Committee, Country Leadership Team having the P&L responsibility for your business unit.
+Line Head - the member of the Executive Committee and/or Leadership Team having the P&L responsibility for your business unit.

-Functional Head - the member of the Executive Committee, Country Leadership Team having functional responsibility for your area of expertise.
+Functional Head - the member of the Executive Committee and/or Leadership Team having functional responsibility for your area of expertise.